Why Can’t Antidepressants and Recovery Go Together?

 Addressing the use of medication to treat depressive disorders, and the dangers of those disorders if left untreated, the AA literature continues: “AA members and many of their physicians have described situations in which depressed patients have been told by [members of AA] to throw away the pills, only to have depression return with all its difficulties, sometimes resulting in suicide.”

-Addictive drugs such as opioids and benzodiazepines have a few things in common.
+Addictive drugs such as benzodiazepines and opioids have a few things in common.
 The individual feels the effect of the drug soon after taking it and feels high for a period of time.
 When someone who is addicted “comes down,” they want more.
 Eventually, the same amount of a drug produces a less effective high, and more of the drug will be required to achieve the desired effect.

 Antidepressants, on the other hand, take weeks, and sometimes months to take effect.
-Further, Dr. Krystal explains, “They do not really make people feel ‘high,’ they are not abused in a pattern of escalating doses and they have little black-market value.”
+Further, Dr. Krystal explains, “They do not really make people feel ‘high,’ they are not misused in a pattern of escalating doses and they have little black-market value.”
 The bottom line?
-“In general, antidepressants do not pose substantial risk to people in recovery.”
+“In general, antidepressants do not pose a substantial risk to people in recovery.”

 Why Are People Still Unconvinced that Antidepressants Can Help?

 Dr. Krystal also attributes some of the negative perceptions of antidepressants to recent news stories fueling “concerns that doctors might inappropriately prescribe medications due to inducements from pharmaceutical companies.”
-While Dr. Krystal expresses concern about such unethical behavior, he also stresses that, “these concerns do not apply to the typical doctor treating the typical patient.”
+While Dr. Krystal expresses concern about such unethical behavior, he also stresses that “these concerns do not apply to the typical doctor treating the typical patient.”
 Unfortunately, he says, “the inappropriate actions of a few people may stigmatize, for some people, an entire profession.”

 One can acknowledge cases of the misdiagnosis and the misprescribing of drugs, however, and still accept that for many people, antidepressants are potentially lifesaving.